Fact-checked against ABS — Consumer Price Index on 2026-04-25.

 - Moving costs every time the tenancy ends

-Actually, the categories themselves aren’t the surprise.
-The surprise is how much they accumulate.
-The actual rental process is covered separately in our rental process explainer; this piece is about the costs that follow from being in a rental.
+None of those categories is the surprise on its own.
+The surprise is how they stack up.
+The mechanics of finding and securing a rental sit in our rental process explainer; this piece is about the costs that follow once you’re in.

 What rent actually pays for (and what it doesn’t)